 First, take the stone and conduct as many of these tests as you can.
 If the stone fails all five tests, your diamond is likely fake.
 However, if the stone passes at least one test, there is a chance you have a real diamond.
 Take the suspected diamond to your local jeweler or gemologist for an official jewelry appraisal.

-At home diamond testing is an excellent way to rule out artificial stones, but it is difficult to know if a diamond is natural without a gemologist's help.
+At home, diamond testing is an excellent way to rule out artificial stones, but it is difficult to know if a diamond is natural without a gemologist's help.
 For instance, moissanite is a diamond simulant that is nearly indistinguishable from natural diamonds without gemological testing.
-Don't let the internet trick you to thinking otherwise!
+Don't let the internet trick you into thinking otherwise!

 Test #1: Breath Test

 Position the stone close to your mouth and breathe onto the flat surface of the diamond.
 Imagine you are breathing onto a mirror to make it foggy.
 Diamonds immediately dispense heat, so instead of remaining cloudy, the diamond would become instantly transparent.
 Try this same test on cubic zirconia.
 The surface of the CZ will continue to be foggy.
 This test will help you determine if you have a CZ instead of a diamond, but the test will not tell the difference between moissanite and diamond.

 Test #2: Loupe Test

 If you have a jewelry loupe at home as well as a basic understanding of diamonds, this next test will help you quickly pick out a lower grade diamonds.